 Boston printing office auction

-Wednesday 2 March 2011This is over 13 years old.
+Wednesday 2 March 2011This is close to 14 years old.
 Be careful.

 Last week I attended the auction of the Boston Printing Office, and it was fascinating.